2006 NRL Grand Final: Brisbane Broncos

 The 2006 Brisbane Broncos season was the nineteenth in the club's history.
-Coached by Wayne Bennett and captained by Darren Lockyer, they finished the regular season in 3rd place before going on to reach their 6th grand final.
+Coached by Wayne Bennett and captained by Darren Lockyer, they finished the regular season in third place before going on to reach their sixth grand final.

 Melbourne Storm

 The 2006 Melbourne Storm season was the 9th in the club's history.
 Coached by Craig Bellamy and captained by Cameron Smith, they won a record 20 out of 24 regular season games to finish in first place and win the minor premiership, eight points clear of the second-placed Canterbury.
-The Melbourne club then reached their 2nd grand final as heavy favorites.
+The Melbourne club then reached their second grand final as favorites.

 Teams

 Matt Geyer was the only remaining Melbourne Storm player from their 1999 premiership winning team and the only person at the club with grand final experience.
 Scott Hill (who had missed the 1999 grand final with injury) was playing his 200th and final game in the NRL.
-By contrast, around half of the Brisbane Broncos players had premiership rings, most of them from the club's 1998 and 2000 grand final wins.
+By contrast, around half of the Brisbane Broncos players had premiership rings, most of them from the club's 1998 and 2000 grand final wins, while Justin Hodges was the only player in the Broncos squad that had won elsewhere, being part of the Sydney Roosters' 2002 premiership team.
 It was to be the last rugby league match for Broncos veteran Shane Webcke before retirement.